guillaumedsde/dissertation-notech/timelog.md

 - **2 hours** preparing meeting and trying to implement SHAP TreeExplainer
 - **30 mins** meeting, talk about API specifications, designing requirements and sensibility of data
+- **2 hours** working on swagger specification, settting up its repo with CI and generating conexion project from it.